twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 http://10.10.19.189/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=../../../../../../../../../etc/passwd
 ```
 And we have the /etc/passwd file, which we will save.
 Now, let's craft a payload based off the the first example to get a reverse shell.
-We'll head to revshells.com, input your IP and port(I'm using the default 9001.
-Now scroll down on the left and I'm going to use the PHP Pentest Monkey shell.
+We'll head to revshells.com, input your IP and port(I'm using the default 9001).
+Now, scroll down on the left and I'm going to use the PHP Pentest Monkey shell.
 Save it as a file on your machine.
-Set up a netcat listener on the listening port in our shell.
+Set up a netcat listener on the listening port in used in our shell.
 ```bash
 nc -lvnp 9001
 ```